Dan Medlin

-Daniel Ellis Medlin (born October 12, 1949) is an American former professional football guard who played for the Oakland Raiders of the National Football League (NFL) between 1974 and 1976 and again in 1979.
+Daniel Ellis Medlin (born October 12, 1949) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the NC State Wolfpack.
+Medlin played in the NFL for the Oakland Raiders between 1974 and 1976 and again in 1979.
 He also played for the Tampa Bay Buccaneers between 1977 and 1978.
 He played 76 games in 6 seasons in the NFL.
 He was a member of the 1976 Super Bowl champion Oakland Raiders.